-Breath Controller: This is a controller that converts breath pressure into MIDI data.
+Breath Controller: (link opens on Amazon) This is a controller that converts breath pressure into MIDI data.
 Although not common, these controllers are synthesized renditions of acoustic woodwind instruments and are especially beneficial when assigning a wind instrument in a sequence, and also allow wind players to access the world of MIDI.

 Bulk Dump: Used with synthesizers, a bulk dump transmits a chunk of data commands known as system-exclusive messages.
 Generally a synth can send and receive bulk dumps to a sequencer, either software or a stand alone synth.

 Buffering: This is a method for temporarily storing or delaying data samples before processing or conversion.

 Buss: A common electrical signal path along which signals may travel, a mixer would have several busses carrying the stereo mix, the groups, and the Aux sends.